Beach House EP

-Beach House EP is the debut extended play (EP) by American singer Ty Dolla Sign.
+Beach House EP is the debut extended play (EP) by American rapper and singer Ty Dolla Sign.
 It was released on January 21, 2014, by Atlantic Records.
 Ty mostly produced through the entirety of this EP, alongside the variety of the other record producers such as DJ Mustard, D'Mile and Young Chop, among others.
 The EP features guest appearances from Wiz Khalifa, B.o.B, French Montana, Trey Songz, Twista, Jay Rock, Travis Scott and Fredo Santana, among others.
 The EP was supported by three singles: "Paranoid" featuring B.o.B, "Or Nah" featuring Wiz Khalifa and DJ Mustard, and the remix to the first single entitled "Paranoid (Remix)".

 Background

 Rapper Wiz Khalifa makes an appearance on the single "Or Nah" and executive produced the album.

 In 2012, Ty Dolla Sign signed a deal to Atlantic Records.
 On October 1, 2012, Ty released his official debut mixtape, called Beach House.
 On July 1, 2013, Ty released his second mixtape as a sequel to its whole Beach House mixtape series, called Beach House 2.
 Beach House 2 features guest appearances from Too Short, Wiz Khalifa, Juicy J and Kirko Bangz, among others.
 On the following day, Ty revealed that he signed a deal to Khalifa's Taylor Gang Records.
 In 2013, Ty, Khalifa and rapper ASAP Rocky performed on the "Under the Influence of Music 2" tour.

 On December 11, 2013, Ty announced that his debut retail project would be called Beach House EP.
 The EP revealed that the project would be featuring guest appearances from Casey Veggies, Wiz Khalifa, Twista, Jay Rock, Trey Songz, French Montana, Travis Scott and Fredo Santana, while the production was primarily handled by Ty Dolla Sign himself, along with DJ Mustard, Cardo and Young Chop, among others.
 He stated that the EP would be featured a new sound from him and that it would be on a whole other level compared to his other mixtapes.
 Ty Dolla Sign described the EP as being a preview for his debut album, due for the fact that it would be released later during 2014.